The power supplies issue

 .SYS | Very likely a machine language program.
 Maybe a file that constitutes the Atari DOS, or a driver/handler.
 Note: "AUTORUN.SYS" is a program that will be automatically launched by Atari DOS (except Atari DOS 1) at start-up. |

-.XEX | Same as EXE.
-The files with a ".EXE" extension are recognised by Windows as executable files.
-To prevent your Windows computer from allowing you to try to run them and/or your Windows antivirus software from scanning them, it is common to rename Atari ".EXE" files to ".XEX" so that Windows doesn't know what to do with them.
-In Windows, you can then associate .XEX with your favourite Atari emulator.
-On the Atari side — emulalor or actual computer —, it will make no difference. |
+.XEX | Same as .EXE (actually, it is a renamed .EXE file).
+The files with a ".EXE" extension are recognised by Microsoft Windows as executable files.
+To prevent your Microsoft Windows computer from allowing you to try to run them and/or your antivirus software from scanning them, it is common to rename Atari ".EXE" files to ".XEX" so that Microsoft Windows doesn't know what to do with them.
+In Microsoft Windows, you can then associate .XEX with your favourite Atari emulator.
+On the Atari side — emulator or actual computer —, it will make no difference: with an Atari DOS 2.5, you can run it with the instruction "L. BINARY LOAD" from the menu. |

 -